-The princess at the high end destination spa
+2. The princess at the high end destination spa

 Once I was working at a very high end and luxurious destination spa.
 One of the guests was a princess who was a real terror.

-Then I intuitively felt like switching gears completely.
+Then I intuitively felt like changing my method completely.
 I explained that her issue could not be addressed effectively with massage alone and needed a different approach.

-In the end she was happy with the session, no complaints at all, and I was glad I had found a way to help her with what she really wanted, not a treatment protocol, but results.
+In the end she was happy with the session.
+She had no complaints, and I was glad that I had discovered a way to help her with what she really wanted – not a specific treatment protocol, but results.